jeremyrbarnes/jeremyrbarnes/readme.md

 I'm Jeremy, an Engineering leader and developer with expertise in connecting strategic vision to tactical execution.
 I have a proven record of building and empowering global, cross-functional teams while mentoring the next generation of technical leaders.
 I am seeking a high-impact role within a purpose-driven organization to partner with customers and transform complex strategic product goals into scalable, secure, and reliable solutions.

 ## 🛠️ Current Projects
 - **The Villager App** A mobile-first app designed to support and empower positve youth development.
-Integrating AI for development, testing, and capabiltiies within the app itself.</li>
+Integrating AI for development, testing, and capabiltiies within the app itself.
-- 🧠 **Continous Learning and Improvement** AI Professional Certificate through IBM.</li>
+- **Continous Learning and Improvement** Currently working on an AI Professional Certificate through IBM, as well as refreshing my PMP.
-- **Game Prototype** Developing a unique, food-themed game utilizing custom SVG assets and React.</li>

 ## 🚀 Professional Focus
 - **Architecture:** Modern software design focusing on .NET 10, Azure, and Containerization (Docker/K8s).